Scientific collection: Biological collections / Life Sciences collections

+Notable collections

 Particularly well known in Germany are the major research collections of the Naturmuseum Senckenberg of Senckenberg Society for Nature Research in Frankfurt am Main with over 22 million natural objects (Herbaria 1 Million).
 Senckenberg offers to open up his collection to the SESAM database.

 The Macaulay Library is the world's largest archive of animal sounds.
 It includes more than 175,000 audio recordings covering 75 percent of the world's bird species.
 There are an ever increasing numbers of insect, fish, frog, and mammal recordings.
 The video archive includes over 50,000 clips, representing over 3,500 species.

 An example for a special collection are the objects of the Deutsche Sammlung von Mikroorganismen und Zellkulturen (German Collection of Microorganisms and Cell Cultures).